When I was growing up, my family would often take day trips up I-91 from Connecticut into Vermont in the Fall.

 Go for a hike or nature walk

-A classic way to admire the Fall foliage in Vermont is on one of Vermont’s many beautiful hikes or nature walks.
+A classic way to go leaf peeping in Vermont is on one of Vermont’s many beautiful hikes or nature walks.

 Vermont has well over 700 trails and paths and all are worth a visit during the Autumn season.